arsentievalex/retain-ai/README.md

 ## Key Features
-- **Data Uploads for Analysis**: Allows users to upload CSV files with employee data or relevant documents (e.g., benefits documentation, survey results) to enrich the AI's understanding and generate more personalized recommendations.
-PDF files can also be embedded into a local vector database for use in retrieval-augmented generation (RAG).
+- **Data Uploads**: Allows users to upload CSV files with employee data or relevant PDF documents (e.g., benefits documentation, industry trends) to enrich the AI's understanding and generate more personalized recommendations.

+- **Field Mapping UI** This interface allows users to map their custom CSV columns to the required fields used by the attrition prediction model.
+The app includes a semi-automated mapping process powered by fuzzy matching, which can automatically align similar column names (e.g., mapping "Employee Name" to "Full Name").
+Users can review and adjust mappings manually if needed to ensure compatibility with the model.

 - **Attrition Prediction**: Predicts employee attrition risk using a Random Forest Classifier based on factors such as tenure, compensation, promotion history, and performance metrics.